adtzlr/felupe/docs/performance.md

 # Benchmark 2 - Hyperelasticity

 Another [more practical performance benchmark](https://github.com/adtzlr/felupe/blob/main/scripts/script_performance_neohooke.py) is shown for a quarter model of a rubber block under uniaxial compression.
 The material is described with an isotropic hyperelastic Neo-Hooke material in its so-called nearly-incompressible formulation.
 Eight-noded hexahedrons are used in combination with a displacement field only.
-The time for linear solve represents the time spent for the first Newton-Rhapson iteration.
+The time for linear solve (PyPardiso) represents the time spent for the first Newton-Rhapson iteration.
 While the assembly process is still acceptable up to 200000 DOF, linear solve time rapidly increases for >100000 DOF.
 However, this could also be due to the nearly 100% RAM load on the local machine for 500000 DOF.

 |   DOF   | Assembly | Linear solve |
 | ------- | -------- | ------------ |